ojitha/code-challenge-1/README.md

 ![image-20210111105650133](https://cdn.jsdelivr.net/gh/ojitha/blog@master/uPic/image-20210111105650133.png)

-As shown in the above screenshot, the data file created is first_file.txt which is in fixed width.
+As shown in the above screenshot, the data file is created (in this case `first_file.txt`) which is in fixed width.
 The console shows the docker compose logs.

-## Testing
+### Testing
 ```bash
 python -m unittest Test_GenerateFixWidthFile.py
 ```